 Windy Day Droning: Prevent Crashes & Fly Safely

-Drones have opened up new perspectives for photography enthusiasts around the world to shoot landscapes.
-Recently, we collected feedback from Ruko drone users and found that strong winds did not stop their enthusiasm for flying drones.
-The following are measures to deal with strong winds, covering pre-flight preparations, in-flight operations, and emergency handling.
+Drones have opened up unique perspectives for photography enthusiasts around the world to shoot landscapes.
+Recently, we received feedback from Ruko drone users and found that strong winds did not stop their enthusiasm from taking to the sky.
+The following are practical tips for dealing with strong winds, covering pre-flight checks, in-flight strategies, and emergency handling.

 1. Pre-Flight Checklist